 To prevent the competitive bidding process, the number of vendors who can bid on government contracts gets reduced, which means agencies might not get a fair value price to the service or product they purchase.
 President Obama made the argument in 2009 that no-bid contracts were inefficient and wasteful, but four years later his office spent even more money on no-bid contracts than in the past.

 In 2012, $115.2 billion was spent on them, which was a nine percent increase from 2009.
 Local and state governments have begun to look at why there are so many opportunities that are being awarded without going through a formal bid process.
 Even with the increase in these contracts, competitive bidding is still alive and well.
 Agencies depend on competitive bidding to help decrease costs and find quality services and products that can be purchased at a reasonable price.
 Competitive bidding also lets agencies get to know the vendors better and find out what they sell.

 This gives them an opportunity for agencies to ask dependable vendors to bid on their next contract, and it also gives agencies a guess of how many vendors are available that can provide certain services and products.
 They'll also find out which vendors are interested in supplying their products to the agency and can complete the contract requirements.
 This also allows the vendors to introduce their company to possible customers.

 If you need help with a no-bid contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.